roxannecvl/whokipedia/README.md

 Finally, once the game is done and the celebrity revealed, a link to the wikipedia page of the celebrity will appear, inviting you to learn more about the celebrity of the day if your curiosity has been spiked.
 If you are loged in, you can also browse through your old games, points, and celebrities found.

 ### Already implemented
-Here is the list of our already implemted features
+Here is the list of our already implemented features
 - Api Calls
 - Part of the parsing the response from fetchInfobox
 - Login form (v1)